garykac/woven/docs/rules.md

 Some points of magical interest are marked:

 * Wellsprings (star)
-* Ruin locations (stars with a small circle inside).
-Note that Ruins are also wellsprings
+* Tower locations (stars with a small circle inside).
+Note that Towers are also wellsprings

 In the center of the map there are special symbols: